Auxiliary power unit

 An auxiliary power unit (APU) is a device on a vehicle that provides energy for functions other than propulsion.
-They are commonly found on large aircraft, naval ships and on some large land vehicles.
-Aircraft APUs generally produce 115 V AC voltage at 400 Hz (rather than 50/60 Hz in mains supply), to run the electrical systems of the aircraft; others can produce 28 V DC voltage.
-APUs can provide power through single or three-phase systems.
-A jet fuel starter (JFS) is a similar device to an APU but directly linked to the main engine and started by an onboard compressed air bottle.
+They are commonly found on large aircraft, naval ships and some large land vehicles.
+Aircraft APUs generally produce 115 V AC at 400 Hz (rather than the 50 or 60 Hz common in mains supplies), to run the electrical systems of the aircraft; others can produce 28 V DC.
+APUs can provide power through single- or three-phase systems.
+A jet fuel starter (JFS) is a device similar to an APU but directly linked to a main engine and started by an onboard compressed air bottle.